 She would recall that although the team of remote viewers did manage to provide information regarding the location of the bomb, the sessions were ones that would take “many months to get over”.

-The video below looks at Project Stargate a little further and the the video after features further debate on the issue.
+The video below looks at Project Stargate a little further.

 Copyright & Republishing Policy